Supporting Documents for a Job Application

 Getting supporting documentation from candidates helps companies evaluate applications.
-For many employers, a resume (or a resume and cover letter) provides all the information necessary.
+For many employers, a resume (or a resume and cover letter) provides all the information they require.
 Other employers need more information to determine which applicants they will interview and eventually hire.

 Requesting documentation can also be a test of whether or not applicants can follow instructions.
-If a job posting mentions that candidates must submit a list of references with their application, hiring managers can sort all applicants who did not submit references into the "no" pile.
+If a job posting states that candidates must submit a list of references with their application, hiring managers can immediately eliminate all applicants who did not submit references.

 List of Supporting Documents

-The following is a list of supporting documents that may be required to be submitted with an employment application.
+Below is a list of supporting documents that you may need to submit along with an employment application:

 How to Submit Supporting Documentation

-For employers, gathering up all this information at one time, whether it’s during the application process or after an initial interview, is a huge convenience.
-It allows the hiring manager to have all the pertinent information about candidates on hand, and cuts back on follow-up emails and phone calls to request more documents.
+Gathering up all this information at one time, whether it’s during the application process or after an initial interview, is hugely helpful to employers.
+It allows the hiring manager to have all the pertinent information about candidates to hand, and cuts back on follow-up emails and phone calls to request more documents.